-Nepal Ayurveda Home is uniquely situated at Thamel and is the largest Ayurveda center at the heart of the city.
+Nepal Ayurveda Home is uniquely situated on the side of Kathmandu and is the largest Ayurveda center who is serving many people every month.
 As such it is easily accessible but is also far from the daily humdrum and monotony of city life.
 The place has its own vibrancy and the festivals and Jatras (situated primarily at the heart of Kathmandu) adds to an even deeper experience.
 Positive mind, relaxed body, and an enlightened spirit what more do you need?
 Come be part of this unique and once in a lifetime experience exclusively at “Two Week Ayurveda Training in Nepal”.

 Highlights of Ayurveda Training Course

 - Methods for determination of “Prakriti – health” and “Vikriti – non-health”

 - Training on Panchakarma (pre-detox, detox, and post detox)